chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

 # Configuration for the MQTT backend.
 [backend.mqtt]
-# MQTT topic templates for the different MQTT topic.
+# MQTT topic templates for the different MQTT topics.
 #
 # The meaning of these topics are documented at:
 # https://docs.loraserver.io/lora-gateway-bridge/use/data/